Detecting and Mitigating Hallucinations in Multilingual Summarisation: Cross-lingual Transfer Introduces Additional Hallucinations

 The second analysis of this paper aims to corroborate our observation that cross-lingual transfer can introduce \textit{additional} hallucinations over monolingual fine-tuning, though it improves the task performance for summarisation in the target language.

 \textbf{Transfer Setup.} We compare two data scenarios and two styles of fine-tuning.
-First, we study the effect of training on source data before few-shot learning on target data (cross-lingual transfer) as opposed to direct few-shot learning on target data.
+To begin, we investigate the impact of initial training on source data, followed by applying few-shot learning techniques on target data (cross-lingual transfer) instead of direct application.
 We attribute the difference in faithfulness scores to the additional hallucinations introduced by the training phase in the source language.
 Taking Chinese as an example of few-shot cross-lingual transfer, we train the summarisation model first on XL-Sum (Chinese) and then with 1K randomly sampled XSum (English) examples.
-Secondly, we compare fine-tuning the full model, where all parameters are updated, with parameter-efficient fine-tuning (such as MAD-X), where only the adapters are updated.
+Secondly, we compare fine-tuning the full model, where all parameters are updated, with parameter-efficient fine-tuning, where only the adapters are updated.
 This allows us to study the effect of different transfer methods on faithfulness.

-\textbf{Results and Discussion} In \cref{fig:delta}, we observe that cross-lingual transfer improves ROUGE scores for both full-model fine-tuning and MAD-X over monolingual fine-tuning.
-This shows its effectiveness in transferring task-specific knowledge from the source language to the target language in low-resource scenarios.
-On the other hand, leveraging source language data can also increase the degree of hallucination for both.
+\textbf{Results and Discussion} In Figure \ref{fig:delta}, we observe that cross-lingual transfer improves ROUGE scores for both full-model fine-tuning and MAD-X, outperforming monolingual fine-tuning.
+This underscores its effectiveness in transferring task-specific knowledge from source to target languages in low-resource scenarios.
+However, it's important to note that leveraging source language data can also increase hallucination in both cases.